 Even the best-intentioned application includes risk, even if indirectly.

-Again, none of these risks are included purposefully, but rather as a side effect of oversight, poor design, poor coding or other unintentional accidents.
+Again, none of these risks are included purposefully, but rather as a side effect of oversight, poor design, poor coding, or other unintentional accidents.

 All software has bugs.
 Thus, all software comes with some risk that those bugs, once discovered, could be used by others for unintended actions.

-Once again, it all comes back to trust
+It all comes back to trust

 Assuming, of course, you trust them.